-Your rank reflects your overall standing compared to other researchers.
+Your rank reflects your overall standing compared to all other researchers on the Bugcrowd platform.
 Your rank is determined by your total number of points compared to other researchers.
 The more points you have, the higher your rank.

 Your performance stats include the following information: